 Upon the December 31, 2021 expiration of the lease on this acute care hospital located in West Palm Beach, Florida, a wholly-owned subsidiary of UHS exercised its fair market value renewal option and renewed the lease for a 5-year term scheduled to expire on December 31, 2026.
 Effective January 1, 2022, the annual fair market value lease rate for this hospital, which is payable to us monthly, is \$6.3 million (there is no longer a bonus rental component of the lease payment).
-Beginning on January 1, 2023, and thereafter on each January 1st through 2026, the annual rent will increase by 2.50% on a cumulative and compounded basis.
-Pursuant to the hospital's previous lease, we earned aggregate lease revenue of \$5.5 million during the year ended December 31, 2021, (consisting of \$3.0 million of base rental and \$2.5 million of bonus rental) and \$5.1 million during the year ended December 31, 2020 (consisting of \$3.0 million of base rental and \$2.1 million of bonus rental).
+On January 1, 2023 the annual rent increased, and on each January 1st thereafter through 2026, the annual rent will increase by 2.50% on a cumulative and compounded basis.
+Pursuant to the hospital's previous lease, we earned aggregate lease revenue of \$5.5 million during the year ended December 31, 2021, (consisting of \$3.0 million of base rental and \$2.5 million of bonus rental).